 It is always recommended that you plan courses from the “View My Progress page” in order to ensure that you are aligning your course registration with your degree requirements.

 *Accessing the catalogue directly will be necessary if you need to register for a lab since these do not appear in the outcomes on the ‘View my progress’ page.
 Labs have the same course code with an additional ‘L’ at the end indicating that it is a lab (ex.
 BIOL 1507ELL Biology II-Lab).
 They always appear right after the course when searching in the catalogue.

-If you’ve registered for a course with the code ending in “12” all of your course content will be delivered to your D2L account.
+If you’ve registered for a course with the code ending in “10” or “12” all of your course content will be delivered to your D2L account.

 Courses offered through Laurentian Online will be available on D2L on the first day of class.

-It’s important to review the course outline for all courses, regardless of your course code before you begin the course as some require additional materials.
-Though you might have received a course package, or found required readings on D2L, some courses still require you to purchase a textbook.
+It’s important to review the section "About the Course" before you begin as some courses require additional materials.
+Though you will find required readings on D2L, some courses still require you to purchase a textbook.